College and Academic Websites

 The College of Natural Science promotes excellence in research, teaching, and public service across the biological, physical, and mathematical sciences.
 Its innovative undergraduate and graduate programs prepare students to be leaders in an increasingly sophisticated scientific and technological society.
 These programs grow and evolve in an environment that values multidisciplinary and cross-college collaborations and builds on the advantages that a diverse student body brings to a dynamic community of scholars.
 Steadfast in its land-grant mission, the college strives to enhance student learning, promote basic scientific understanding of nature, and develop the technical and human resources necessary to address the current and future needs of society.

 The mission of Michigan State University’s College of Nursing is to enhance the health of communities by providing excellence in nursing education, research, and practice.
 Spartan nurses worldwide improve outcomes in chronic illness, healthy lifestyles, and the health and wellbeing of individuals and their families.
-Across all ranks, faculty in the college receive support for their research from five NIH institutes.
+Across all ranks, faculty in the college receive support for their research from several NIH institutes.
 Current scientific and interdisciplinary research strengths include cancer, gerontology, physical activity, and obesity and associated conditions.
 The college offers an undergraduate program leading to the Bachelor of Science in Nursing (BSN) and graduate programs leading to the Master of Science in Nursing (MSN), the Doctor of Nursing Practice (DNP), and the Doctor of Philosophy in Nursing (PhD).